Disclaimer: I own nothing.

 Nor would how he died, for that matter.

-With a mental shrug, she rejoined Zuko's side, peering over his shoulder to read what Sozin had written during the twilight of his life.
+With a mental shrug, she retook her place at Zuko's side, peering over his shoulder to read what Sozin had written during the twilight of his life.

 "What, that's it?"
 Zuko lifted the scroll, glancing at the underside as if he were hoping that there was something else written there.
 It remained blank, mocking the siblings' efforts at finding out more.